ricardomonte/library/README.md

 - Go to the main page.
 - Press the "Code" button and get the repo link.
-- Clone it using git command "git clone &lt;link>".
+- Clone it using git command "git clone".

 ## :bust_in_silhouette: Author